SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 So far the queries have involved the github_events table exclusively, but we can combine this information with github_users.
 Since we sharded both users and events on the same identifier (user_id), the rows of both tables with matching user IDs will be co-located on the same database nodes and can easily be joined.
 If we join our query on user_id, the Hyperscale (Citus) controller will push the join execution down into shards for execution in parallel on worker nodes.

-13.In the bash console copy and paste the following to find the users who created the greatest number of repositories
+13.In the bash console copy and paste the following to find the users who created the greatest number of repositories.

 ```
 SELECT login, count(*)